 Philadelphia’s law targeting conflicts of interest and outside jobs is difficult to interpret, challenging to enforce, and far to narrow.
 The current rules, written 70 years ago, are intended to prevent the private interest of an individual or company from compromising the decisions of a public official.
 Failure to date of reforming is unfinished business from the conviction of Councilmember Bobby Henon and Local 98 business manager John Dougherty.

-City Council should strengthen this law by clarifying when a conflict of interest arises for a public official and how to disclose it.
+City Council should strengthen this law by clarifying the circumstances under which a conflict of interest arises for a public official and how to disclose it.
 Officials with second jobs must also be prohibited from acting on behalf of their outside employer when they should be serving the City of Philadelphia.

 City Council’s expanded influence over land use has resulted increasingly in the creation of a patchwork of rules that vary from district to district, compromising sound urban planning and Philadelphia’s opportunity to strategically guide development in ways that can benefit all residents.
 Decisions that shape a growing city will have lasting impacts.